-A potential consequence of doing my social action and successfully getting the council to introduce extra disabled facilities to GEHAC is that the lives of the people within the community could be changed.
+A possible consequence of introducing extra disabled facilities to GEHAC is that the lives of the people within the community could be changed.
 They would not be excluded from society and the community and, in terms of the residents at Kimihia Home and Hospital, they would have more possible activities to do rather than a select few.
-Colin Le Quesne a diabled man said "It would be so much easier to have something there for me to use instead of travelling into Te Rapa all the time.".